Baqend/Orestes-Bloomfilter/README.md

 * **Redis Bloom Filter**, a Redis-backed Bloom filter which can be concurrently used by different applications (`RedisBloomFilter`)
 * **Redis Counting Bloom Filter**, a Redis-backed Bloom filter which can be concurrently used by different applications, it keeps track of the number of keys added to the filter (`RedisCountingBloomFilter`)

+This library if written in and for Java 8.
+For a Java 7 backport see: https://github.com/Crystark/Orestes-Bloomfilter

 ### Docs
 The Javadocs are online [here](https://rawgit.com/Baqend/Orestes-Bloomfilter/1.0/dist/doc/index.html) and in the *dist/docs* folder of the repository.